This is the Trace Id: eec5195893cdadf9f47b5f5a6fb84ba4

 Most of these findings and insights are more easily understood through a data dashboard built with data visualization tools.

-A data dashboard is a tool used for information management and business intelligence (BI).
-By organizing and displaying important information in an easy-to-understand format in a single location, data dashboards can interpret complicated metrics to help the audience understand the connection between the data story and the story’s hypothesis.
+data dashboard is a tool used for information management and business intelligence (BI).
+By organizing and displaying important information in an easy-to-understand format in a single location, data dashboards help storytellers connect the narrative to the data by clearly showing patterns, trends, and key insights that support the story’s message.

 The benefits of utilizing a dashboard for your data are: